gochain/gofs/README.md

     function rate() external view returns (uint);

     // Pin a CID.
 Value (the GO value for your transaction) must be greater than 0.
 The GO value you pass in
+    // here is used to purchase storage for the file at the current rate.
+The amount of storage purchased
-    // here is how long the file will be pinned for.
+    // determines how long the file will be pinned for.
 CID must not be version 0.
     // Emits Pinned events.
     function pin(bytes calldata cid) external payable;

-    // Get the address of the deposit wallet for a cid.
+    // Get the address of the wallet for a cid.
 Returns 0x0 if none exists. function wallet(bytes calldata cid) external view returns (address);

-    // Create a deposit wallet for a cid.
+    // Create a wallet for a cid.
 Returns false if one already exists.
 CID must not be version 0.
     // Emits CreatedWallet events.
     // Uses <=300000 gas.
     function newWallet(bytes calldata cid) external;

-    // Emitted when a cid is pinned. event Pinned(address indexed user, bytes indexed cid, uint bh);
+    // Emitted when storage is purchased for a file. bh is amount of storage purchased in byte-hours. event Pinned(address indexed user, bytes indexed cid, uint bh);
     // Emitted when a new wallet is created. event CreatedWallet(address indexed user, bytes indexed cid, address wallet);